hjs0410hc/win_qrcode_reader/README.md

 📋 **Quick Actions** - Copy decoded data to clipboard or open URLs directly from the result dialog

+🔔 **Desktop Notification** - Windows toast lets you know when the tray app is ready

 🎯 **DPI Aware** - Properly handles high-DPI displays and scaling

 ## Screenshots